How to create a sales academy

 1. How to create your own internal sales academy?

-More and more businesses are launching internal sales academies to develop their own sales talent.
+More and more businesses are launching internal sales academies to develop their own sales professionals.

 A sales academy can help boost your teams sales performance and help them become even more successful.
-It will also increase employee retention, help you develop new starts, whilst allowing more experienced team members to continue learning and enhance their knowledge in ever-changing markets.
+It will also increase employee retention, help you develop new starts, whilst allowing more experienced team members to continue learning and enhance their knowledge via up to date sales training.

 Frighteningly, 40% of employees will leave a company within the first 12 months because of substandard or no training.